tannerdolby/eleventy-photo-gallery/CONTRIBUTING.md

 5. Include the images in `/images/` if you create the resized images externally.
 6. Go into `_data/gallery.json` and create a new object with the image metadata

+For ease of use, the fallback img src can be whatever size as the browser will most likely be able to support the .webp sources.
+But use the 1024px large source for best results.

 If you don't use the above method, head over to [squoosh.app](https://squoosh.app) and create the three resized `.webp` formats from your original (1024px, 640px, 320px)

 ### More options for image optimization
 * [Squoosh](https://squoosh.app/) - Make images smaller using best-in-class codecs, right in the browser.
 * [eleventy-img](https://github.com/11ty/eleventy-img) - Utility to perform build-time image transformations.

+## Run Eleventy!
+- Build: `npm run build`
+- Serve locally: `npm run serve`
+- Debug: `npm run debug`

 ## Submitting changes